BTNeandertha1/BTDiablo/README.md

 - Act 1 Mercenary
    - Can Now Equip XBows and Quivers
 - Act 3&5 Mercenary
-   - Can Now Equip Sceptors, Axes, Swords, and Hammers
+   - Can Now Equip Scepters, Axes, Swords, and Hammers

 ## Difficulties